-- Prepare "Pentathlon (Part I): Promotional E-mail Frequency" for class discussion. - Prepare "Harmony: Advertising Effectiveness" for class discussion. - Prepare "Red: Promoted Tweets Experiment" for class discussion. - The preparation questions can be found at the end of each case.
+- Prepare "Decathlon (Part I): Promotional E-mail Frequency" for class discussion. - The preparation questions can be found at the end of the case.

 Class 3: Case Analysis: "Home Alarm, Inc.: Assessing Customer Lifetime Value" and Testing

 - To apply lifetime value calculations - To understand the value of testing